yanzf0417/PlaygroundCode/README.md

 ### Config temporary folder
 ![config](https://github.com/yanzf0417/assets/blob/master/playground/config_temporaryfolder.gif?raw=true)
 > The temporary folder is used to save the playground file that you run.
+Please note that you should reopen the VSCode after set the temporary folder.

 ## Keyboard Shortcuts